Rush Limbaugh, the Excellence in Broadcasting Network.

 Okay.

-a tax on everything purchased on the retail level.
+A tax on everything purchased on the retail level.

 And I know it's a great new book because I have been asked to write a blurb for the jacket.

-I have it, I have any galleys right over there.
+I have the galleys right over there.

-It is imminently fair.
+It is eminently fair.

-Your your fair tax, 23%, I guess, too high, but a a consumption tax is basically what this is, is also fair.
+But a consumption tax is basically what this is, is also fair.

-You only get taxed on what you spend, and you exempt necessities and then you go to town.
+You only get taxed on what you spend and you exempt necessities and then you go to town.

 However, this is the dirty little secret.

-And I have been warning people of this ever since I've had my uh lofty position here behind this, the golden EIB microphone.
+And I have been warning people of this ever since I've had my lofty position here behind this, the golden EIB microphone.

-I've heard this come up so many times, and I've gotten my hopes up.
+I've heard this come up so many times and I've gotten my hopes up.

-When I hear a member of Congress talking about it, oh, I've heard it before, get my hopes up in the past, but it always goes down to uh uh obscurity and nobody brings it back again.
+When I hear a member of Congress talking about it, oh, I've heard it before, get my hopes up in the past, but it always goes down to obscurity and nobody brings it back again.

 And there's a reason why.